ATLauncher/discord-bot/README.md

 -   AWS DynamoDB (remote)
 -   NEDB (local)

-To use AWS DynamoDB, put the following into your `config.js` file:
+To use AWS DynamoDB, put the following into your config:

 ```
     "db": {